 A good mentor has a desire to help others.
 They want others to succeed and succeed well.
 A great mentor knows mentoring is a solid retention tool that will benefit everyone.

-The next main tool for a mentor is the ability to communicate clearly and concisely.
-They need to communicate the lessons they’ve learned, or the strategies or guidance they are offering, in a way that makes sense and that the mentee can easily understand and learn from.
+The following primary tool for a mentor is the ability to communicate clearly and concisely.
+They need to share the lessons they’ve learned or the strategies or guidance they are offering in a way that makes sense and that the mentee can easily understand and learn.

 The flip side of communication is listening.
 Listen actively and be careful to process everything the mentee is saying.
-Watch body language, maintain eye contact and understand which topics are difficult for the mentee to discuss.
+Watch body language, maintain eye contact, and understand which topics are complex for the mentee to discuss.
 Be willing to listen with an open mind.

-Provide feedback in a way that accurately and objectively summarizes what you’ve heard, but also interprets things in a way that adds value for the mentee.
+Provide feedback that accurately and objectively summarizes what you’ve heard and interprets things in a way that adds value for the mentee.
 Use feedback to show that you understand what the mentee’s thinking approach has been.

 Finally, be honest.
 Don’t hesitate to have those critical conversations with your mentee.
-If you’re not honest, a mentoring meeting will be a waste of time for everyone.
-Dispense with formalities and really help facilitate an open, give and take dialogue.
-Be willing to debate and discuss in a tactful way.
-Provide honest, useful guidance while ensuring that your mentee takes the reins and makes his or her own decisions as to the next course of action.
+If you’re not genuine, a mentoring meeting will be a waste of time for everyone.
+Dispense with formalities and help facilitate an open, give and take dialogue.
+Be willing to debate and discuss discreetly.
+Provide honest, helpful guidance while ensuring that your mentee takes the reins and makes their own decisions about the next course of action.

-Mentoring and coaching isn’t for everyone, but for those with the desire to help others and impart knowledge it can be extremely rewarding and beneficial to everyone.
+Mentoring and coaching aren’t for everyone, but for those who desire to help others and impart knowledge, it can be gratifying and beneficial to everyone.

-Berni Hollinger helps companies solve problems through Leadership Training, Interim Leadership consulting and Restructuring.
+Berni Hollinger helps companies solve problems through Leadership Training, Interim Leadership consulting, and Restructuring.
 As a professional Training Instructor and CFO / Controller, she sees things differently.
-As a highly experienced CFO, Controller, Accountant, and Financial Consultant, she has led financial departments for Fortune 100 companies increasing bottom line growth and compassionately leading and training employees and restructuring processes to maximize profitability in the publishing, printing, subscriptions / fulfillment, manufacturing and transportation sectors.
-She is a Professional Quilter, and Quilting Instructor, creating lasting memories through exclusive designs of one-of-a-kind memory quilts.
+As a highly experienced CFO, Controller, Accountant, and Financial Consultant, Berni has led financial departments for Fortune 100 companies increasing bottom-line growth and compassionately coaching and training employees and restructuring processes to maximize profitability in the publishing, printing, subscriptions/fulfillment, manufacturing, and transportation sectors.
+She is a Professional Quilter and Quilting Instructor, creating lasting memories through exclusive designs of one-of-a-kind memory quilts.